xak2000/nomad/website/source/guides/upgrade/upgrade-specific.html.md

 ### Deployments

-Nomad 0.10 enables rolling deployments for service jobs by default and adds a default update stanza when a service job is created or updated.
+Nomad 0.10 enables rolling deployments for service jobs by default and adds a default update block when a service job is created or updated.
-This does not affect jobs with an update stanza.
+This does not affect jobs with an update block.

-In pre-0.10 releases, when updating a service job without an update stanza, all existing allocations are stopped while new allocations start up, and this may cause a service degradation or an outage.
+In pre-0.10 releases, when updating a service job without an update block, all existing allocations are stopped while new allocations start up, and this may cause a service degradation or an outage.
 You can regain this behavior and disable deployments by setting `max_parallel` to 0.

-For more information, see [`update` stanza][update].
+For more information, see [`update` block][update].

 ## Nomad 0.9.5

 ### Template Rendering

-Nomad 0.9.5 includes security fixes for privilege escalation vulnerabilities in handling of job `template` stanzas:
+Nomad 0.9.5 includes security fixes for privilege escalation vulnerabilities in handling of job `template` blocks:

  * The client host's environment variables are now cleaned before rendering the template.
-If a template includes the `env` function, the job should include an [`env`](https://www.nomadproject.io/docs/job-specification/env.html) stanza to allow access to the variable in the template.
+If a template includes the `env` function, the job should include an [`env`](https://www.nomadproject.io/docs/job-specification/env.html) block to allow access to the variable in the template.
  * The `plugin` function is no longer permitted by default and will raise an error if used in a template.
 Operator can opt-in to permitting this function with the new [`template.function_blacklist`](https://www.nomadproject.io/docs/configuration/client.html#template-parameters) field in the client configuration.
  * The `file` function has been changed to restrict paths to fall inside the task directory by default.
 Paths that used the `NOMAD_TASK_DIR` environment variable to prefix file paths should work unchanged.
 Relative paths or symlinks that point outside the task directory will raise an error.
 An operator can opt-out of this protection with the new [`template.disable_file_sandbox`](https://www.nomadproject.io/docs/configuration/client.html#template-parameters) field in the client configuration.